What I do

 I’m a sociologist (Ph.D., UC-Berkeley), based in the SF Bay Area, committed to research, policy analysis, and capacity-building oriented toward flourishing for all.
 Currently I work in the public health field, focusing on air pollution and other environmental justice issues in California.
 My projects investigate the implications of science, technology, and innovation ecosystems for health equity, meaning a society in which “everyone has the opportunity to attain their highest level of health.”
 Social justice, such that everyone has access to the social determinants of health, is crucial to realizing this vision.

-I love to explore cultures of curiosity as well -- within fields of science and technology, science museums, art worlds, and beyond.
+I love to explore cultures of curiosity as well -- within fields of science and technology, science museums, social and political movements, art worlds, and beyond.

 Besides conducting research in academic settings, I’ve worked with a range of public health and environmental justice NGOs, the FrameWorks Institute (a progressive communications think tank), a school district Math Task Force grappling with interdisciplinarity and curricular reforms, and a consultancy addressing gender equity and diversity in the tech sector.
 I’ve taught courses on social change and environmental issues at UC-Berkeley and on “Science, Technology, & Environmental Justice” at Stanford.